SecIndOpT/case_study_pl_snack_pack/README.md

 ### Onboarding

 This stage starts with a device in its factory default state and ends when the device is equipped with all necessary cryptographic artefacts from the operator's domain.
 The paper describes different ways on how to utilize the imprinted or self-signed certificate to initially authorize the device when connecting it to the network.
-Verififaction and registration of the devices identity is based on these vendor certificates, followed by supplying the device with the owner certificates, private keys and trust anchors.
+Verification and registration of the devices identity is based on these vendor certificates, followed by supplying the device with the owner certificates, private keys and trust anchors.
 The methods on how to equip the EE with these cryptographic artifacts have already been discussed above.

 ### Operation